OS2borgerPC/os2borgerpc-scripts/README.md

-# OS2borgerPC Scripts
+# OS2borgerPC: Scripts

-Scripts for OS2borgerPC and OS2borgerPC Kiosk.
+This repository contains scripts designed to be used with OS2borgerPC and/or OS2borgerPC Kiosk.

 The top level categories are as follows: